Cooperation-org/linked-trust-impact-eval/server/README.md

 ## To run server example

 Open two terminals.

- In the first terminal cd into the server folder and run:
+Run:

 `npm install`
 `npm start`

-In the second terminal cd into the client folder and run:

-`npm install`
-`npm start`

-The react example app will open on localhost:3000 and as its `componentWillMount()` function auto runs upon loading it will make the fetch call to the express server running on localhost:9000.
+The react example can be opened on localhost:3000 and as its `useEffect` hook runs upon loading it will make the fetch call to the express server running on localhost:8000.
 There is a 30 second delay between the initial fetch and the returned response as this is about the length of time it takes for bacalhau to run the compute program/.

-All React relative code can be found in App.js under `componentWillMount()`
+All React relative code can be found in App.js under `useEffect` hook.

 On the server side you should see the data sent from react to express appear as a console.log() in the server terminal.
 Once bacalhau is done running a POST /bacalhau will show in the server terminal and the merkle root generated will be shown in the React fron end.